-Not only do sweet potatoes taste like a scrumptious dessert, they also provide the body with some awesome health benefits.
+Not only do sweet potatoes taste like a scrumptious dessert, they also provide your body with some awesome health benefits.
 Cutting-edge research on sweet potatoes indicates they have many unique nutritional benefits that support good health and well-being.
 Among these benefits are antioxidants, anti-inflammatory nutrients, and blood sugar-regulating nutrients.

 For instance, in several studies from Africa, sweet potatoes were found to contain between 100-1,600 micrograms (RAE) of vitamin A in every 3.5 ounces—enough, on average, to meet 35% of all vitamin A needs, and in many cases enough to meet over 90% of vitamin A needs (from this single food alone).